rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 The top level information is everything axios returns you as meta information for the request.
 It's all axios, and nothing related to GraphQL yet, which is why most of it is substituted with a placeholder.
-Axios has a `data` property where that shows the result of your axios request.
+Axios has a `data` property that shows the result of your axios request.
 Then again comes a `data` property which reflects the GraphQL result.
 At first, the `data` property seems redundant in the first result, but once you examine it you will know that one `data` property comes from axios, while the other comes from the GraphQL data structure.
 Finally, you find the result of the GraphQL query in the second `data` property.
 There, you should find the organization with its resolved name and url fields as string properties.

 In the next step, you're going to store the result holding the information about the organization in React's local state.
 You will also store potential errors in the state if any occur.